avrahamm/JB-Python-AvahamMarkov/README.md

 </br>
 Later, I fixed the bug and created 'fixed-solution' branch. </br>
+it works with example inputs. </br>
 You can take a look on that branch, </br>
-it works with example inputs. </br>
+When on main branch, </br>
+git branch -f fixed-solution origin/fixed-solution </br>
+git checkout fixed-solution